DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

 - **Business Continuity Planning (BCP)**: involves assessing the risk to organizational processes and creating policies, plans, and procedures to minimize the impact those risks might have on the organization if they were to occur
   - BCP is used to maintain the ❄️continuous operation of a business in the event of an emergency, with a goal to implement a combination of policies, procedures, and processes
   - Business continuity requires a lot of planning and preparation; actual implementation of business continuity processes occur quite infrequently
+  - Individuals with specific business continuity roles should receive training on at least an ✴️annual basis.
+  - The safety of ✴️people/human life must always be the paramount concern in business continuity planning.
   - business organization analysis is the first step of the process, and the results are used to aid in the selection of team members and the design of the BCP process.
   - The primary facets of business continuity are:
     - Resilience: (e.g. within a data center and between sites or data centers)